saturnlighting/literature-review/README.md

 cycling in areas with cycle paths that do not have street lights at night” (Mendiate et al. 2022).

-“Studies in both SSA cities and developed world cities (DWC) are unanimous that street lighting has an enormous influence on cycling.
-In line with Winters et al. (2010), lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
+“Studies in both SSA cities and DWC are unanimous that street lighting has an enormous influence on cycling.
+In line with Winters et al.
+(2010), lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
 This is particularly relevant in SSA due to the generalized lack of security and safety.”
 (Mendiate et al. 2022).

 “Positive associations were found for street lighting” (Prince et al.
 2022).